PRANK CALLS and the LAW

 How big are your plans?

 The bigger the buzz the greater the likelihood a getting sued if you didn't do everything the legal way.
 If you release a call that only a few die hard fans of prank calls hear then what is the likelihood of the call "victim" finding out about the calls, much less taking legal action if they were to find out.
 But consider that things like YouTube videos can go viral.
 Even if you pull a video down then someone else might repost it.
-Eventually the "victim" might find out, if nothing else through friends or relatives.
-If you've been selling a lot of albums then that tends to become more of a magnet for lawsuits.
+Eventually the "victim" might find out, perhaps through friends or relatives.
+Lawyers will tell you that if you've been selling a lot of albums then that tends to make you more of a magnet for lawsuits.

 Do you have money to sue for?
 If so then I would really think twice before releasing something on the Internet.
 If not then your poverty will hopefully discourage any lawsuit.
 It costs about $10,000 just to file a lawsuit.
 Even if they won, in America 79 percent of all plaintiff's who win monetary judgments in court never collect.
 And it costs plaintiffs about $400 each time they do a nation wide search for bank accounts to collect from.